franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 ![Add a new OpenID Google provider in OpenProject administration](azure-display-name-tenant.png)

 Press **Finish setup** to save the client and complete.
 If you go back to the index page of OpenID connect providers, the new provider should be visible.
-There you will see the redirect URI (TODO) in case you set a custom display name.
+There you will see the redirect URI on the right side in case you set a custom display name.

 ![Saved Google authentication provider](azure-provider-index.png) Congratulations, your users can now authenticate using your Microsoft Entra ID provider using the button in the Login form.